Mitosis inducer protein kinase cdr2

 Cdr2 is a serine/threonine protein kinase mitotic regulator in the fission yeast S. pombe.
-It is encoded by the P87050 2247 bp ORF on the cosmid 57A10.
+It is encoded by the P87050 2247 bp open reading frame (ORF) on the cosmid 57A10.
 The protein is 775 amino acids in length.
 Cdr2 is a member of the GIN4 family of kinases, which prevent progression of mitosis if there is a problem with septin.
 The N-terminus contains a sequence characteristic of serine/threonine protein kinase activity.
 The C-terminus, while non-catalytic, is necessary for proper localization of Cdr2 during interphase.